threeskimo/RunTime/README.md

 ###################################################################
 ```

-Then just run the `sh` script and the script will load the game for you.
+Then just run the `sh` and the script will load the game for you.

 ```
 ./RunTime.sh